Site Index

 10 > You must be an insufferable native.

-"Ban Roll-on" and " R2-D2" = (8) Second & Seneca Building - due to its domed top and cylindrical facade. / "Beaver Building" = (3) Rainier Tower - due to its tapered base.
-The eight buildings that "sparkle" in the Emerald City cityscape from east to west (left to right) on the Home Page of this Web site are: (1) Two Union Square, (2) City Center aka US Bank Center, (3) Rainier Tower, (4) Space Needle, (5) Columbia Tower aka Bank of America Center, (6) Washington Mutual Tower (7) Smith Tower and (8) Second & Seneca Building.
-Which one of these buildings has the nicknames "Ban Roll-on" and "R2-D2" and which has the nickname "Beaver Building?"
+1 Can you pick out eight landmark buildings in the Emerald City cityscape on the See Seattle Home Page?
+From East to West (left to right) they are: (1) Two Union Square, (2) City Center aka US Bank Center, (3) Rainier Tower, (4) Space Needle, (5) Columbia Tower aka Bank of America Center, (6) 1201 Third Avenue - formerly Washington Mutual (WaMu) Tower (7) Smith Tower and (8) Second & Seneca Building.
+Which one of these buildings has the nickname "Ban Roll-on" or "R2-D2" and which has the nickname "Beaver Building?"

-Melbourne, Australia The Metro Transit System includes five 1928 vintage Waterfront Streetcars.
-They run past the waterfront, through Pioneer Square, to the International District and back.
+7 The Metro Transit System includes five 1928 vintage Waterfront Streetcars.
+They were in operation from 1982 thru 2005.
+They ran past the waterfront, through Pioneer Square, to the International District and back.
 Seattle acquired them from another city.
 Which city?

 (2) Who was Bertha Landes?
 She's listed on the Seattle Firsts page.